Keep our news free from ads and paywalls by making a donation to support our work!

 Rzeczkowski is a reporter for the Polish version of Newsweek and director of the Centre for Disinformation Research at Collegium Civitas, a university in Warsaw.
 His latest book, published last week, is titled Putin’s Spies: How The Kremlin’s People Are Taking Over Poland.

-On Tuesday morning, the spokesman for Tomasz Siemoniak – who is both interior minister and minister in charge of the security services – announced that, “in connection with signals about threats to Grzegorz Rzeczkowski, minister Siemoniak ordered the Internal Security Agency to take steps to ensure his safety”.
+On Tuesday morning, the spokesman for Tomasz Siemoniak – who is both interior minister and the minister in charge of the security services – announced that, “in connection with signals about threats to Grzegorz Rzeczkowski, minister Siemoniak ordered the Internal Security Agency to take steps to ensure his safety”.

-“Recently, attempts have been made to force me to back down from describing the actions of people with ties to Russia,” he wrote at a time.
+“Recently, attempts have been made to force me to back down from describing the actions of people with ties to Russia,” he wrote at the time.
 “They took the form of openly formulated threats to launch a dirty campaign of slander and even destroy me.”

 The journalist pledged that he would “not bow to such pressure” but also called on “the relevant state authorities [to take] appropriate actions” because “I cannot rule out that my health and life are at risk”.
 Rzeczkowski also said that “an attempt was made to intimidate my publisher”.

-Speaking today to the Polish Press Agency (PAP) Rzeczkowski noted that Siemoniak’s order for the ABW to ensure his safety does not necessarily mean that he will receive protection.
+Speaking today to the Polish Press Agency (PAP), Rzeczkowski noted that Siemoniak’s order for the ABW to ensure his safety does not necessarily mean that he will receive protection.
 “The security services will do what is appropriate.”

 He added that he now expected the authorities to provide him with “information on whether my safety is actually at risk, whether my sense of a threat is justified[,]…whether the people who threatened me are planning or have planned to take action to physically attack me or my loved ones”.